RamWire/NinaSelectionView/README.md

     NSLog(@"Choose %li button",(long)button.tag);
 }
 ```
-* You can also set defaultSelected button,it's begin at 1.
+* You can also set defaultSelected button,start from 1.
 ```objc
 _ninaSelectionView.defaultSelected = 1;
 ```